Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

-Figure~\ref{fig:fbg-dist-nanohealth-cap45} shows violin plots with the distribution of log-FBG levels at the end of the planning horizon.
-The Visit No One benchmark shows a bimodal distribution due to the fast FBG increase experienced by some patients, and slow increase or stabilization in FBG experienced by other patients, leading to two distinct peaks.
+Figure~\ref{fig:nanohealth-fbg-dist-violin} shows violin plots for the distribution of log-FBG levels at the end of the planning horizon.
+The visit-no-one benchmark shows a bimodal distribution due to the fast FBG increase experienced by some patients, and slow increase or stabilization in FBG experienced by other patients, leading to two distinct peaks.
 Because we modeled disease progression proportionally to current FBG levels, an artifact of our model is that some patients present extremely high FBG levels that would not occur in practice.
-In these cases, life-threatening conditions would likely occur before those FBG levels are reached.
-In terms of numerical results, the Visit No One policy achieves a median and 90th percentile log-FBG of 16.6 and 422.1, respectively.
-Although the EA heuristic with Descending value-to-go/visits has a similar shape with a long tail, the median and 90th percentile are 5.2 and 33.5 (relative improvements of 68.7\% and 92.1\%), respectively.
-In contrast, Descending FBG and EA Descending FBG were able to improve the 90th percentile to 29.2 and 28.3 (relative improvements of 93.1\% and 93.3\%), respectively.
-Although Descending FBG and EA Descending FBG have similar shape, EA Desc.
-FBG has a median and 90th percentile FBG that is 32.5\% and 3.1\% lower than Desc.
-FBG, respectively.
-Note that the EA Desc.
-Value-to-go/Visits and EA Desc.
-FBG achieve comparable medians (6.9 and 5.2, respectively), and that the former has a higher 90th percentile (33.5) compared to the latter (28.3), suggesting that the EA Desc.
-FBG provides visits to a greater proportion of patients.
+In these cases, life-threatening conditions would likely occur before those FBG levels were reached.

+The visit-no-one policy achieves a median and 90th percentile log-FBG of 114.1 and 114.6, respectively.
+Although the Lagrangian approximation has a similar shape with a long tail, the median and 90th percentile are 47.3 and 47.8 (relative improvements of 58.5\% and 58.3\%), respectively.
+The best baseline method was descending FBG with a median and 90th percentile of 7.3 and 7.9, respectively.
+EA descending FBG performed best overall with a median and 90th percentile of 5.5 and 6.3, improving upon the best baseline method (ascending FBG) by 24.5\% and 21.1\% in terms of median and 90th percentile, respectively.